PaulRaUnite/dsl_lab1/README.md

 ### Test set

-There are some test sequences into `test_cases.txt`.
+There are some test sequences inside `test_cases.txt`.
 Just run `app.py` and input the filename.

-Or run `tests.py`, it has other checks and examples.
+There is `tests.py`, run it, it has other checks and examples.
+To understand what is going on there, open the script is required.

 ## About the current realization

 ### Syntax of current regular expressions

+- `a` &mdash; just any symbol, UTF-8 symbols can be used;
 - `|` &mdash; logical `or` statement;
 - `ab` &mdash; is `a+b` there `+` is concatenation;
 - `a*` &mdash; `*` is Clini closure, it means that expression to which it is performed cannot occur or occur any number of times;
-- parenthesis, as usual, performs prioritization of some subexpression.
+- parenthesis `(` and `)`, as usual, performs prioritization of some subexpression.

-So, the following expressions and expressions like them are allowed:
+So, the following expressions and like them are allowed:
 - `(a)(b)`
 - `(ab)*`
 - `a|(b*c*)*`